statalign/statalign/README.md

 # Installation from source

-To compile (and package) StatAlign from source, you will need Gradle version 2.0 or later (see http://www.gradle.com/installation).
+To compile (and package) StatAlign from source, you will need to install Gradle (see http://www.gradle.com/installation).

 1. Install StatAlign in the directory `./build/install/StatAlign`:
 ```bash